Panzerschrek/U-00DC-Sprache-site/overview.md

 Ü supports namespaces like in C++.
 Namespaces may be used in different files, they may be opened and closed multiple times, nested namespaces are possible.
-Mechanism of namespaces allows to structure code independent on project files structure.
+The mechanism of namespaces allows to structure code independent on project files structure.

 ### Async functions